 I have been producing various genres of music since the days of 2" tape and giant recording studios.
 I have produced records that have done well on commercial radio and actually sold in stores.
 Most importantly, the recordings I have produced have helped artists sound better and advance their careers.

 I started working in NYC in the early 80's with such Jazz clients as Gil Evans and Ornette Coleman.
 I later progressed to producing jazz and then crossover records.
 My interests shifted to vocal music, especially R&B and pop.I also produced Brazilian pop and Afro-World Beat albums.
 Many of the vocalists I've recorded felt they made the vocal of their lives with me.
-I was a producer first; I started to learn engineering years ago when I built my own studio as recording budgets shrank.
+I've been lucky enough to work with some great talents in the studio and in the control room and to learn from them.
+I was a producer first; I started to learn engineering years ago when I built my own studio.
 I'm not a "bedroom producer;" I learned my job during the era in NYC when commercial studios were more viable and worked in many of the "name studios" such as Electric Lady, RPM, Skyline, etc. Most of my Jazz work was done at Rudy Van Gelder's studio in NJ.
 I have a real console, real monitors, real microphones, real outboard gear, plus the latest iteration of Logic and way too many plugins.
-(I also have one of the few Studio Vision Pro systems left on Earth.)
 I'm 30 minutes from NYC via mass transit.